PoisotLab/ms_network_prediction/manuscript.md

 ### How do we validate a predictive model?

 After we fit a model, we inevitably want to see how "good" (meaning, "fit for purpose") it is.
-This process can be divided into two parts: 1) model selection, where the modeller chooses from a set of possible models and 2) model assessment, where the modeller determines the performance characteristics of the chosen model [@Hastie2009EleSta].
+This process can be divided into two parts: (i)) model selection, where the modeller chooses from a set of possible models and (ii) model assessment, where the modeller determines the performance characteristics of the chosen model [@Hastie2009EleSta].